GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 * Model: SRX300
 * JUNOS Software Release [15.1X49-D100.6]

-Although this guide is created with ASR 1009-X exactly the same configuration also apply to other ASR 1000 platforms:
+Although this guide is created with Juniper SRX300 exactly the same configuration also apply to other SRX platforms:

 * SRX220
 * SRX550